 The first batch was too gritty, and the second too runny, but the third batch was perfect!

-I used a larger baking dish and left it uncovered, but the cream was in the oven at the same temperature for the same amount of time.
+I used a larger baking dish and left it uncovered, but the cream was in the oven at the same temperature (180F/82C) for the same amount of time.
 After 12 hours, the clotted cream looked like this: